brudnak/hosted-tenant-rancher/README.md

 ## Run

 In `/terratest/test/host_test.go` run the function `TestHostInfrastructureCreate`.
 This will create a hosted rancher and tenant rancher that is imported within it.
-It could take around `~15 minutes` (It's slower because Terraform is slower with setting up AWS RDS Aurora MySQL databases is slow).
+It takes about `~15 minutes` because Terraform/AWS is slow with setting up the two RDS Aurora MySQL databases.

 Once finished you'll get the output of the host and tenant Rancher URLs